arx8x/4Chan-Archiver/Readme.md

 -o, --output               output/working directory to work on -u, --update               check all posts previous archived and update them
                            if new content is found
+-p, --parallel             number of threads to use for media (default: 1)

 ```